Top 25 best strategy games for iPhone and iPad (iOS)

 In Bad North you get a uniquely brilliant mish-mash of RTS, tower defence and roguelike elements, all packed seamlessly into a game that you'll quickly fall in love with.
 Your task is to defend your island communities from enemy attacks by using your strategic thinking to deploy the correct units for that purpose.
 Players will be able to enjoy beautiful, yet simple graphics and smooth gameplay, which might not seem like much (at the start) for such a type of game, but the more you play the more it'll grow on you.

-The islands you'll find in the game are procedurally generated, which leaves room for plenty of planning and even more strategies.
+The islands you'll find are procedurally generated, which leaves room for plenty of planning and even more strategies.
 It's absolutely brilliant.

 Once you start playing it, you should also check our Bad North beginner's guide meant to give you a hand and help you better understand this game.Download Bad North: Jotunn Edition